Q-1. What

 We’ve

-published eight peer-reviewed technical papers in just over a year.
-Read
+published eight peer-reviewed technical papers and given a number of presentations

 more...